overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 This is the injected in-game window overlayed on your game screen.
 The window displays game events, collected data, and a sample advertisement for monetization.

-When you hit the close button, the app warns you if you want to close it or just minimize it:
+When you hit the close button, the app will close itself.

 ![alt-text](assets/sample-app/notification-window.png)